-Riesling is doubtlessly Germany's most celebrated grape variety and numbers among the economic mainstays of the German wine industry.
-With 22,600 ha, Germany is the home of the world's largest vineyard area devoted to Riesling, well ahead of Australia and France, which rank second and third, respectively.
+Riesling is doubtlessly Germany's most celebrated grape variety and counts among the economic mainstays of the German wine industry.
+With 23,700 ha, Germany is the home of the world's largest vineyard area devoted to Riesling, well ahead of Australia and France, which rank second and third, respectively.

 The origin of the variety remains obscure.
 It probably evolved from a natural crossing of Weisser Heunisch (in French, Gouais Blanc) x Vitis vinifera sylvestris or Weisser Heunisch x Traminer.
 Equally ambiguous is the origin of the name itself.
 Perhaps a derivation of the German words "verrieseln" (poor fruit set after blossoming), "Russling" (dark wood), "reissende Säure" (harsh acidity) or "edles Reis" (noble scion)?
 The earliest documented mention of Riesling is an invoice from 1345 in Rüsselsheim, just east of Hochheim/Rheingau.
 Authentic Riesling is known worldwide as "Rhine Riesling," or in Baden, as "Klingelberger."
+The varietal

-The varietal Welschriesling, which is cultivated in Austria, Italy or Slovenia, for example, is neither synonymous with, nor related to, genuine "white Riesling."
+Welschriesling, which is cultivated in Austria, Italy or Slovenia, for example, is neither synonymous with, nor related to, genuine "white Riesling."

-In all, 22% of Germany's vineyard area is planted with Riesling.
+Riesling accounts for 23% of Germany's total vineyard area.
 As such, it is the most important German wine grape.
 Riesling is grown in all 13 German wine-growing regions, but the extent of its presence varies from region to region.
-In the Rheingau, for example, the ca. 2,400 ha of Riesling are equal to 80% of the region's vineyard area.
-Other Riesling strongholds are the Pfalz (5,500 ha), the Mosel (5,300 ha), Rheinhessen (3,900 ha), Württemberg (2,100 ha), Baden (1,100 ha), and the Nahe (1,100 ha).
+In the Rheingau, for example, the ca. 2,500 ha of Riesling are equal to 78% of the region's vineyard area.
+Other Riesling strongholds include the Pfalz (5,850 ha), the Mosel (5,400 ha), Rheinhessen (4,500 ha), Württemberg (2,100 ha), the Nahe (1,200 ha) and Baden (1,100 ha).

 Slow to ripen, Riesling's hallmark is fruity acidity.
-As such, it is predestined for northerly winegrowing regions, where it can finish ripening completely under the late autumn sun.
-It is very demanding of site, yet able to thrive in a wide range of soils.
-Depending on site (type of soil and microclimate), it yields grapes from which wines with extremely diverse nuances can be produced.
+As such, it is predestined for northerly winegrowing regions where it can finish ripening completely under the late autumn sun.
+It demands much of its site, yet is able to thrive in a wide range of soils.
+Depending on site (soil type and microclimate), it yields grapes from which wines with extremely diverse nuances can be produced.
 Heat-retaining, steep, stony sites along river valleys provide optimal conditions.

-The spectrum of Riesling wines ranges from simple to sublime, from dry to to lusciously sweet.
+The spectrum of Riesling wines ranges from simple to sublime, from dry to lusciously sweet.
 Some are vinified in traditional oak casks.
 In addition to uncomplicated everyday wines, there is a wealth of Prädikat wines available.
 Wines with varying levels of natural, ripe sweetness are frequently found in the higher Prädikat levels.

-Numerous QbA or Kabinett wines, particularly from the more northerly regions, also have some sweetness, which helps compensate for their higher acidity and thus, achieve a well-balanced wine.
+Numerous Qualitätsweine or Kabinett wines, particularly from the more northerly regions, also have some sweetness, which helps compensate for their higher acidity and thus, achieve a well-balanced wine.
 A "typical" Riesling is pale to greenish yellow in color; reminiscent of peach or apple on the nose; and has a pronounced acidity.
 Rieslings from grapes grown in slaty soils are often said to have mineral notes; some smell of flintstone; mature growths can show interesting petrol overtones.
-Riesling's natural acidity makes it a promising candidate for sparkling wine production.
-Lusciously sweet Beerenauslese and Eiswein (ice wine) number among the most highly soughtafter German wines on the international market.
+Riesling's natural acidity also makes it a promising candidate for sparkling wine production.
+Lusciously sweet Beerenauslese and Eiswein (ice wine) number among the most highly sought-after German wines on the international market.
 Rieslings benefit from at least a year of bottle aging, yet many need several years to reach their peak.
 The very finest Rieslings have tremendous aging potential.